RichardForshaw/resume/Description.md

 This also requires us to grant AWS CodePipeline permission to access our GitHub repo for the Source stage.
 This is done by providing a GitHub OAuth token.
 This is generated manually from GitHub, and is passed to the Pipeline stage in CloudFormation.
 Note it is best to do this as a parameter, *not* to hard-code the token into the CloudFormation file.
 (Coincidentally, if you check a file into GitHub that has a string that matches an OAuth token that it has generated, it will delete the OAuth token.
 This is a good demonstration of DevSecOps).

-One of the odd things is that the pipeline needs a place to store the checked-out artefacts.
+One of the odd things is that the pipeline needs a place to store the checked-out artifacts.
 This is typically an S3 bucket.
 At the moment this means that we need to create a second bucket to do this, and also means that in the future we will need to come up with a method of cleaning this bucket up.
 (TODO)

 ## Webhook Creation